 Step 3(a): Creating Lookup Transformation in Informatica

 Once you click on the Create.. option, Create Transformation window will be opened as we shown below.
-Please select the Lookup Transformation from drop down list and specify the unique name (LKP_Country) for this transformation and click on Create button
+Please select the Lookup Transformation from the drop-down list and specify the unique name (LKP_Country) for this transformation and click on Create button

 TIP: If your lookup table is present in Source or Target then select it.